JavierGonzalez/BMP/README.md

 The on-chain information is transformed with PHP in 3 tables: blocks, miners and actions.

-Actions are created and issued in JavaScript with the Trezor API.
+Actions are created in JavaScript and send with the Trezor API.

 See more in [**BMP Protocol**](https://bmp.virtualpol.com/protocol).